 Natural hazards can be defined as floods, ice storms, tornadoes, earthquakes, wildfires, landslides, severe winter storms, etc.

-The Gateway ADD Regional Hazard Mitigation Plan was completed and approved by FEMA on 12/28/06 and is due to be revised in the upcoming months in time for the revision to be approved by 12/28/11.
+The Gateway ADD Regional Hazard Mitigation Plan was completed and approved by FEMA on 2006 and 2012 and is due to be revised in the upcoming months in time for the revision to be approved in 2018.